opdavies/oliverdavies.uk/source/_posts/2013-04-20-leaving-nomensa-joining-precedent.md

   - posts
 description: Yesterday was my last day working at Nomensa.
 Next week, I'll be starting as a Senior Developer at Precedent.
 tags:
-  - Nomensa
+  - nomensa
-  - Precedent
+  - precedent
-  - Personal
+  - personal
 ---
 Yesterday was my last day working at [Nomensa](http://www.nomensa.com "Nomensa").
 Next week, I'll be starting as a Senior Developer at [Precedent](http://www.precedent.co.uk "Precedent").